brain-ambani/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # Functions and nested loops
 ##### Project done during Full Stack Software Engineering studies at Alx Africa.
-It aims to learn about what is entry point, basics commands (puts, printf, putchar), compilation process with gcc in C language.
+It aims to learn about header files, functions, loops and nested loops in C.

 ### Files